 How Scaling Side Lengths Changes the Volume of Rectangular Prisms

-Information about the video How Scaling Side Lengths Changes the Volume of Rectangular Prisms
+Basics on the topic How Scaling Side Lengths Changes the Volume of Rectangular Prisms

 After this lesson you will be able to multiply or divide the dimensions of a rectangular prism to reduce or enlarge its volume.